-Scrabble fans know that game nights can get heated—especially when they're working with an outdated dictionary.
-Now, NPR reports that Merriam-Webster has added 300 new words to the official player's dictionary that are sure to anger the Scrabble purists in your family.
+Scrabble fans know that game nights can get heated—especially when they’re working with an outdated dictionary.
+In 2018, NPR reported that Merriam-Webster added 300 new words to the official player’s dictionary that are sure to anger the Scrabble purists in your family.

-While Merriam-Webster is regularly adding new words its general dictionary, its editors are more selective when it comes to updating its list of playable Scrabble words.
+While Merriam-Webster regularly adds new words its general dictionary, its editors are more selective when it comes to updating its list of playable Scrabble words.
 New editions are only published once or twice a decade, with the previous version coming out in 2014.

 For more highlights from the update, check out the list below.

 A version of this story ran in 2018; it has been updated for 2023.